SigmaHQ/sigma-specification/appendix/sigma-taxonomy-appendix.md

 ## Log Sources

-For a better comprehension, the log sources are organized by directory name similar to the [rules](https://github.com/SigmaHQ/sigma/tree/master/rules) structure in the SIGMA project
+For a better comprehension, the log sources are organized by directory name similar to the [rules](https://github.com/SigmaHQ/sigma/tree/master/rules) structure in the SIGMA project.

 ### Application Folder